Mondmeteorite

 There are less than 50 distinct meteorites known today to be pieces of Earth's Moon (lunar meteorites).

-The total weight of all recovered moon meteorites is appr.
-40kg (versus e.g.: thousands of tons of high cutting quality diamonds are found each year).
+The total weight of all recovered moon meteorites is 38kg (versus e.g.: tons of high cutting quality diamonds are found each year).

 Such these moon meteorites are really unique and precious treasures from space!

-How are we sure our Meteorites are from Moon?
+How can we be sure our Meteorites are from Moon?

 Mineral composition, chemical analysis results, isotope ratios, advanced optical studies, and textures of the lunar meteorites are all similar to those of samples collected on the lunar surface during Apollo missions.